nuxeo/doc.nuxeo.com-rest-api/src/rest-api/endpoints/management-endpoint/elasticsearch-endpoint.md

 ### Status Codes

 - 200 *OK* - Success.
+- 409 *Conflict* - A repository reindex is already in progress.

 ### Sample

-To reindex the `foobar` repository:
+To reindex the `foobar` repository, this will create a new index (applying settings and mappings):

 ```curl
 curl -X POST -u Administrator:Administrator \